tuton012/editorpilot/README.md

 ## Local Models

-The editor supports model bundles stored in the repository's root `model/` folder.
-Qwen2.5 3B Instruct q4f16 is the recommended local bundle for grammar correction.
-Qwen2.5 7B Instruct q4f16 is the Power Model for the best local quality.
+EditorPilot uses only model records defined in `editor/ai.js`.
+It does not use WebLLM's online model catalog.
+Model weights, tokenizer files, and WebGPU runtime libraries are served from the repository's root `model/` folder.

+The model choices are:

+- **Basic Model** — Qwen2.5 1.5B; lowest memory use
+- **Plus Model** — Qwen2.5 3B; recommended for grammar correction
+- **Power Model** — Qwen2.5 7B; highest local grammar and rewriting quality, requiring about 6 GB of available GPU memory

 Install the Hugging Face CLI, then download the MLC WebGPU bundle into the exact folder below: